Getting Pain Behind Knee?

 Posterior Cruciate Ligament or PCL Damage

-A PCL damage is usually caused by a traumatic accident and results in the tearing of ligaments.
+PCL damage is usually caused by a traumatic accident and results in the tearing of ligaments.
 This recommended treatment for this condition includes surgery and rest.
-A PCL injury is diagnosed through pain behind knee, knee stiffness, difficulty walking, and knee inflammation.
-A doctor may recommend you to use knee brace for running.
+A PCL injury is diagnosed through pain behind the knee, knee stiffness, difficulty walking, and knee inflammation.
+A pain doctor in Dallas may recommend you use a knee brace for running.

 Deep Vein Thrombosis (DVT)

-Elderly, overweight, frequent smoking, an inactive lifestyle can make a person susceptible to developing DVT.
+The elderly, overweight, frequent smoking, and inactive lifestyle can make a person susceptible to developing DVT.
 Immediate medical treatment and care are required to heal the condition as it may become serious if the clot ruptures into the bloodstream.

 Patellar Tracking Disorder